rjtronco/Hugging-Face-QnA/README.md

 # Transcriber
 Go to `/Speech-to-Text` directory.
-Run `working_rts.py` in cli, then speak to your mic `CFLAGS="-I/opt/homebrew/include -L/opt/homebrew/lib" python3 -m pip install pyaudio` to install on mac
+Run `working_rts.py` in cli, then speak to your mic
+Note: `CFLAGS="-I/opt/homebrew/include -L/opt/homebrew/lib" python3 -m pip install pyaudio` to install on mac